curl/curl/docs/INSTALL.md

     ./configure --host aarch64-linux-android --with-pic --disable-shared

 Note that this will not give you SSL/TLS support.
-If you need SSL/TLS, you have to build curl against a SSL/TLS layer, e.g. OpenSSL, because it's impossible for curl to access Android's native SSL/TLS layer.
+If you need SSL/TLS, you have to build curl against a SSL/TLS layer, e.g. OpenSSL, because it is impossible for curl to access Android's native SSL/TLS layer.
 To build curl for Android using OpenSSL, follow the OpenSSL build instructions and then install `libssl.a` and `libcrypto.a` to `$TOOLCHAIN/sysroot/usr/lib` and copy `include/openssl` to `$TOOLCHAIN/sysroot/usr/include`.
 Now you can build curl for Android using OpenSSL like this:

 ```bash
 LIBS="-lssl -lcrypto -lc++" # For OpenSSL/BoringSSL.
 In general, you will need to the SSL/TLS layer's transitive dependencies if you are linking statically.